aleventhal/js2at/README.md

 - A web page, which creates a Js2atObserver to listen for and respond to Js2atRequest objects

 The Js2at infrastructure is currently implemented as a browser extension.
 In order to make use of it, web pages must currently use the included polyfills under the polyfills/ folder.

+Browser support: the message broker is compatible with Chrome and Firefox, but does not yet support Edge.

 ## Installation